rodolphe74/Vg5kGraphics/README.md

 - tell the ef9345 to display each created character at the right place.

 What's problematic is that 500 characters is not enough to cover the entire screen.
 2 cases:
-- your image have a lot of character cross-references, you need 500 or less characters -> OK, go for display
+- your image have a lot of characters in common, you need 500 or less characters -> OK, go for display
-- your image have few character cross-references, you need more than 500 characters -> you will have to pair look alike characters to lower characters count under 500.
+- your image have few characters in common, you need more than 500 characters -> you will have to pair look alike characters to lower characters count under 500.
 A kind of lossy compression.